Winding up a Company in Hong Kong

 All responsibilities, powers and rights of the board of directors are ordered to cease.
 The liquidator can allow, under special circumstances or opinions, a director (or more than one executive) to still hold various responsibilities.

 Any transfer of shares is void if it’s not made to, or sanctioned, by the liquidator or official receiver.
 The status of the members and persons cannot be altered.

 Compulsory winding up

-Compulsory winding up is actually court-ordered.
+Compulsory winding up is actually through a court-ordered statement.